 for action.
 These can usually be purchased for a few dollars at a local

 hardware or plumbing store.

-both environmentally friendly and price conscious.
+friendly and price conscious.
 We offer a number of

 energy-saving products, free in-home inspections, and a standard one year warranty on all service